Housing Accommodation Requests

 - Room with attached bath

 - Service animal or emotional support animal in the residence hall.
 Students requesting an emotional support animal accommodation must submit an Emotional Support Animal Verification Form.

 - All students pursuing housing accommodations must complete the necessary form to request on-campus housing.
 Refer to the Residence Life website for important details and deadlines for the room selection process.

 - Students who have received housing accommodations in the past must renew the accommodations with SAS each year before the appropriate deadline listed above.

 - All housing accommodation assignments are determined by Residence Life and based on available spaces that satisfy the accommodation.
 When possible, Residence Life may assign one requested roommate to the space.

 - Students approved prior to the deadline listed above will be notified of their housing accommodation assignment before the standard room selection process begins.
 If not satisfied with their assignment, students may complete the standard room selection process and attempt to secure a preferred space.

 - Medical single room requests are not granted solely on the basis of having a quiet place for study.
 With the number of people living in residence halls, shared facilities and shared resources, a single room does not necessarily provide a quieter, more distraction-limited space than a standard shared room.

 - The amount charged to students in approved medical single rooms will be determined based on the residence hall.
-Students choosing to trade-in their medical single room accommodation for an available higher tier room (e.g., apartment-style unit or under-booked double) solely based on preference will be charged the corresponding higher rate.
+Students with disabilities who are approved for a medical single room accommodation will be billed at the lowest rate for the assigned residence hall (e.g., the double room rate).
+Any student choosing to trade-in their medical single room assignment for an available higher-tier room (e.g., apartment-style unit or under-booked double) solely based on preference will be charged the corresponding higher rate.

 Contact SAS for additional information on housing access accommodations or other accommodations and services for students with disabilities.